 Why do women have smaller pensions?

-With less money, women may find it a bit more difficult to save through their workplace pension for example.
-In fact, 38% of women say they’re not saving for retirement because they feel like they’re not earning enough to do so5.
+With less money, women may find it a bit more difficult to save through their workplace pension.
+In fact, 38% of women say they’re worried about not having saved enough for retirement.4

 Why does it matter?

 The gender pension gap matters because it’s putting female pensioners at risk.
 With smaller pensions, but longer lifespans, women could struggle to make ends meet in retirement.

 Those who have partners in later life may be able to enjoy a comfortable retirement as they’ll be benefiting from two incomes.